robertodhc/Red-Wine-Data-Analysis-by-R/README.md

 # Table of Contents

-1. redWineAnalysis.html - The Final project report with codes and analysis
+1. redWineAnalysis.html - The Final project report.

 2. redWineAnalysis.md - The viewable markdown file with plots and without codes.